Overview

 - Provide practical, real-world examples using a consistent demo application

-- Help developers understand FME capabilities and best practices
+- Help developers understand FE capabilities and best practices

 Core Features Demonstrated